rotki/rotki/docs/api.rst

    :resjson str data_directory: The rotki data directory
    :resjson str log_level: The log level used in the backend.
 Can be ``DEBUG``, ``INFO``, ``WARN``, ``ERROR`` or ``CRITICAL``.
    :resjson bool accept_docker_risk: A boolean indicating if the user has passed an environment variable to the backend process acknowledging the security issues with the docker setup: https://github.com/rotki/rotki/issues/5176
+   :resjson object backend_default_arguments: A mapping of backend arguments to their default values so that the frontend can know about them.

    :statuscode 200: Information queried successfully
    :statuscode 500: Internal rotki error